atom/language-examples/README.md

 #### 1. Example

 An example of a language.
 Its purpose is to show a typical use case and get a quick overall impression.
+Preferably, it should be a real word example, no foo/bar etc.

 #### 2. Tests